PacoZG/DevOps-Kubernetes/Exercises-part-3/exercise-3.08/README.md

 # Exercise 3.08: Project v1.5

-## It made sense to only scale the server since it is the side of the application that can deal with multiple request and also because of the time that takes for the clinet to deploy in the cluster it just stays in a failing loop.
+## It made sense to scale the server and the postgre deployments since we want those pods to be always available.
 configuration of the client deployment [file](./manifests/horizontalpodautoscaler.yaml)
 ```yaml
 apiVersion: autoscaling/v1